 Lake Abant is an amazing natural beauty in the province of Bolu and is one of Turkey's most popular destinations for local and foreign tourists all year around.
-It is 34 kilometers (21 miles) southwest of the province, situated at an altitude of 1325 meters.
+It is 34 kilometers (21 miles) southwest of the city, situated at an altitude of 1325 meters.
 It's a tectonic lake fed by underground waters and is about 45 meters deep.
 The lake is a magnificent one with water lilies spread over, and the deep green forest surrounding it.
 It's under protection as a natural conservation area.
-There are good quality accommodation establishments around the lake which deserves spending some time.
+There are good quality accommodation establishments around the lake which deserve spending some time.
 It freezes almost entirely during the coldest winter months where people can walk on it around the shores.

 Kartalkaya on the Koroglu Mountains is a perfect resort for those who like skiing.
 It is one of the three best winter sports centers in Turkey.
-You will find quietness and sportive enthusiasm in Kartalkaya, at about 38 km (23 mi) southeast of the city.
+You will find quietness and sportive enthusiasm in Kartalkaya, at about 38 kilometers (23 miles) southeast of the city.
 Situated at an elevation of 2200 meters and having a total of 30 kilometers of ski trails, it's suitable for Alpine skiing and croos-country skiing for four months in the winter.
 The ski resorts on the mountain have around two thousand bed capacity with easy access by road from Istanbul and Ankara.
 Aladag meadows are the other attractive tourist sites on these mountains.

-Mudurnu is approximately 52 km (32 mi) southwest of the city.
+Mudurnu is approximately 52 kilometers (32 miles) southwest of the city.
 The town is famous for its poultry but, most important of all, with its traditional wooden houses displaying the old Turkish architecture.
 Some of the important old buildings in the town are Armutcular mansion, Kazanlar mansion, Keyvanlar mansion, Haci Sakirler mansion, Fuat Beyler mansion, Kanuni mosque, and a Turkish bath built by sultan Beyazid I.

 Goynuk town is about 96 km (60 mi) southwest of Bolu center, standing on the ancient trade routes of Anatolia.
 The district is famous for the traditional Turkish houses and the mausoleum (Türbe) of Aksemsettin, the teacher of sultan Mehmet II.